Lay Counselling Services

-• Counselling sessions are facilitated by trained lay counsellors, working under the supervision of registered mental health professionals.
+• Counselling sessions are offered by trained lay counsellors, supported through ongoing supervision by registered mental health professionals.

-To request support, follow the checkout process and fill out your details.
-You’ll be added to our waitlist and matched with a lay counsellor as soon as one becomes available.
+To request support, click “Book Session” and complete the intake form.
+You will be added to our waitlist and matched with a lay counsellor as soon as one becomes available.

 Frequency: Typically once per week